bens4lsu/theskinny-publish/Content/blog2/yes-you-really-have-to-hang-that-shit.md

 id: 2066
 ogImg: ornament1.JPG
 ---
-<b>Dear theskinnyonbenny.
-How long to I have to keep hanging up crappy ornaments that my kids made in preschool?</b>
+**Dear theskinnyonbenny.
+How long to I have to keep hanging up crappy ornaments that my kids made in preschool?**

 I hate to break it to you, but you have to keep hanging that shit forever.
 If it makes things any better, I promise you that I hung more ugly mangled garbage than you, especially since you're a fictional construct that I used to get this topic moving.